manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 ```shell
 rosrun joy joy_node dev:=/dev/input/js0
 ```
-- to translate the messages from the /joy topic to TWIST messages.
-Another ROS package already performs this translation, we just need to start the teleop_twist_joynode.
+- to translate the messages from the /joy topic to TWIST messages, another ROS package already performs this translation.
+We just need to start the teleop_twist_joynode:
 ```shell
 rosrun teleop_twist_joy teleop_node
 ```
 - Subscribe to the topic /cmd_vel.
 Then, on your gamepad, identify the deadman switch button, a safe guard to prevent sending commands that you did not intent (usually is X on my PlayStation 3 controller).
-Hold down the X button, move the joystick, and you should see these messages.
+Hold down the X button, move the joystick, and you should see messages published on /cmd_vel topic.
 - Cool!
 Now you just need feed these messages to your robot, and you can start moving around, controlled with a gamepad.

 We have already created a new **rubot_joy.launch** file to execute the 2 nodes after the bringup: